Everolimus Side Effects

 Not all side effects for everolimus may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to everolimus: oral tablet, oral tablet for suspension

-Check with your doctor immediately if any of the following side effects occur while taking everolimus:More common
+You should check with your doctor immediately if any of these side effects occur when taking everolimus:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet